platformsh/platformsh-docs/docs/src/guides/symfony/customize/redis.md

    ```

    {{< note >}}
-   `symfony merge` command merge your environment `feat-add-redis` to your production environment, but it doesn't pull the merge result locally.
+   `symfony merge` command merge your environment `feat-add-redis` to your production environment, but it doesn't pull back the merge result locally.
 That’s why you need to run `git pull -r` before doing anything else on that branch.
    {{< /note >}}